TheLartians/TypeScriptXX/README.md

 Example project showing to embed the [TypeScript](https://www.typescriptlang.org) scripting language in a C++ project.
 [TypeScriptToLua](https://github.com/TypeScriptToLua/TypeScriptToLua) is used to transpile TypeScript code to Lua that is embedded via [Glue](https://github.com/TheLartians/Glue).
+CMake is used to track dependencies and initialize or compile TypeScript when needed.
 Declarations for the C++ interface can be generated automatically from Glue elements.

 ## Usage